 Based on our past results, management's experience and our current level of assets under management, we believe that our existing cash resources, together with the cash generated from management fees, will be sufficient to meet our anticipated fixed operating expenses and other working capital needs for at least the next 12 months.
 As we have done historically, we will determine the amount of discretionary cash bonuses, including discretionary annual cash awards under the PIP described above, during the fourth quarter of each year, based on our total annual revenues.
 We intend to fund this amount through fourth quarter management fees and incentive income crystallized on December 31, which represents the majority of the incentive income we typically earn each year.
 Although we cannot predict the amount, if any, of incentive income we may earn, we are able to regularly monitor expected management fees and we believe that we will be able to adjust our expense infrastructure, including discretionary cash bonuses, as needed to meet the requirements of our business and in order to maintain positive operating cash flows.
 Nevertheless, if we generate insufficient cash flows from operations to meet our short-term liquidity needs, we may have to borrow funds or sell assets, subject to existing contractual arrangements.
+We also may obtain financing, as described under "- Potential Financing Transaction of New Preferred Units," the proceeds of which would be used to fund payments in connection with the resolution of the SEC and DOJ investigations and general corporate purposes.

-We may use cash on hand to repay all or a portion of our Notes, the Aircraft Loan and any current or future drawings under our Revolving Credit Facility (as defined below) prior to their respective maturity dates, which would reduce amounts available to distribute to our Class A Shareholders.
+We may use cash on hand to repay all or a portion of our Notes, the Aircraft Loan and any current or future drawings under the Revolving Credit Facility prior to their respective maturity dates, which would reduce amounts available to distribute to our Class A Shareholders.
 For any amounts unpaid as of the maturity date, we will be required to repay the remaining balance by using cash on hand, refinancing the remaining balance by issuing new notes or entering into new credit facilities, which could result in higher borrowing costs, or by raising cash by issuing equity or other securities, which would dilute existing shareholders.
 No assurance can be given that we will be able to issue new notes, enter into new credit facilities or issue equity or other securities in the future on attractive terms or at all.
 Any new notes or new credit facilities that we may be able to issue or enter into may have covenants that impose additional limitations on us, including with respect to making distributions, entering into business transactions or other matters, and may result in increased interest expense.
 If we are unable to meet our debt obligations on terms that are favorable to us, our business may be adversely impacted.
 See "-Debt Obligations" for more information.

 For our other longer-term liquidity requirements, we expect to continue to fund our fixed operating expenses through management fees and to fund discretionary cash bonuses and the repayment of our debt obligations through a combination of management fees and incentive income.
 We may also decide to meet these requirements by borrowing funds under our Revolving Credit Facility or by issuing additional debt, equity or other securities.
-As discussed below in "-Debt Obligations," we borrowed \$120.0 million pursuant to the Revolving Credit Facility and intend to use these proceeds for general corporate purposes or payment of a settlement in connection with the SEC and DOJ investigation discussed in Note 15 of this quarterly report.

 Over the long term, we believe we will be able to grow our assets under management and generate positive investment performance in our funds, which we expect will allow us to grow our management fees and incentive income in amounts sufficient to cover our long-term liquidity requirements.